 The Group’s AFT 140 is Saietta’s first AFT motor variant and is currently in low volume production.
 It is optimised for mid-power motorbikes (equivalent to 100-165 cc ICE motorbikes) and last-mile delivery vehicles.
 The Directors believe the combined benefits of the AFT 140 motor is uniquely designed to provide class-leading performance for its target market, with high torque density at low voltage and high efficiency for typical start-stop journeys within urban areas.
 In addition, the AFT 140 has been designed to be produced from non-exotic raw materials and through a highly automated volume production process, resulting in it being a highly cost-efficient solution, which the Directors believe will appeal for mass market production.

-The Board comprises six Directors, of which two are Executive Directors and four are Non-Executive Directors.
+The Board comprises seven Directors, of which three are Executive Directors and four are Non-Executive Directors.
 The Board considers David Wilkinson, Seshu Bhagavathula and Devyani Vaishampayan to be independent Non-Executive Directors under the criteria identified in the QCA Code.
 The Directors also recognise the importance of sound corporate governance and, following Admission, have taken account of the requirements of the QCA Code to the extent that they consider appropriate having regard to the Company’s size, board structure, stage of development and resources.

 The QCA Code recommends that the board of directors should include a balance of executive and non-executive directors, such that no individual or small company of individuals can dominate the board’s decision taking.
 In the case of a smaller company, such as the Company, the QCA Code recommends that the board should include at least two non-executive directors who are deemed to independent for the purposes of the QCA Code.
 As noted above, the independent Non-Executive Directors of the Company are Seshu Bhagavathula, Devyani Vaishampayan and David Wilkinson.
 The Group will hold regular board meetings and the Directors will be responsible for formulating, reviewing and approving the Company’s strategy, budget and major items of capital expenditure.
 The Directors have, conditional on Admission, established an audit committee, a nominations committee and a remuneration committee with formally delegated rules and responsibilities.